Hot White Russian Recipe

 This dessert type drink would be so good served with cookies (milk and cookies, right?)
-These dark chocolate and pecan cookies would be yummy and kind of decadent with these Hot White Russian drinks.
-Or maybe Snickerdoodles, or malted chocolate chip cookies… So good!
+Dark chocolate and pecan cookies would be totally yummy and kind of decadent with these Hot White Russian drinks.
+Or maybe Snickerdoodles, or malted chocolate chip cookies … So good!

 The recipe is written in parts so that you can easily make this for a big group if you’re hosting a holiday party.
-To give you an idea of what a “part” should be, I added a couple of tips at the end of the recipe regarding how to make this for one and also how to make 2-3 servings.
+To give you an idea of what a “part” should be, I add a couple of tips at the end of the recipe regarding how to make this for one, and also how to make 2-3 servings.

 If you’re searching for more holiday sips, try:

 - Hot Buttered Rum from Milk Means More

 - Spiked Peppermint Patty Hot Chocolate from Milk Means More

 - Warm Pumpkin Latte from Milk Means More